Security

 File System Security

-The main process maintains an allowlist of directories that the user has explicitly opened as projects.
-Every file system operation, including reads, writes, deletions, and search operations, validates that the target path falls within an allowed directory.
-Paths are normalized using path.normalize and checked with startsWith to prevent path traversal attacks where a malicious input like ../../etc/passwd might attempt to escape the project directory.
+The application maintains an allowlist of project directories that you have explicitly opened.
+Every file operation validates that the target path falls within an allowed directory.
+Paths are normalized and checked to prevent traversal attacks.

 Terminal Safety